melt-umn/statix-in-ags/README.md

 Ministatix can be found here: https://github.com/metaborg/ministatix.hs, and Silver at: https://github.com/melt-umn/silver/.

+However, these tools are included in the Docker image and do not need to be downloaded by the reviewer.

 If all results are consistent, then all tests pass.
 Consistent results are defined by:

 - If the input program is satisfiable by Ministatix, then it is satisfiable by both AG systems (case 1 of Theorem 2).
+This indicates that the program has no name-binding or type errors.

-- If the input program is unsatisfiable by Ministatix, then it is unsatisfiable by both AG systems (cases 2/3 of Theorem 2).
+- If the input program is unsatisfiable by Ministatix, then it is unsatisfiable by both AG systems (cases 2/3 of Theorem 2), indicating a static error.

 - If Ministatix becomes stuck during execution, then both AG systems abort with a cycle detected (case 4 of Theorem 2).
+This is for specifications that cannot be solved by either approach.

 Please note that each input test case directory in `specifications/testcases/lm` has a `README.md` outlining the expected results for that test case under each